 Credit Quality.
 The Fund may invest in securities of any credit rating (including unrated securities) and may invest without limit in higher risk, below investment-grade debt securities, commonly referred to as "high yield" securities or "junk bonds."

 Maturity and Duration.
-The Fund normally maintains an average portfolio duration of between 2 and 7 years.
+The Fund normally maintains an average portfolio duration, as calculated by the Subadvisor, of between 2 and 7 years.
 However, the Fund's average duration may be outside this range, and the Fund may invest in securities of any duration and maturity.
 Average duration is a weighted average of all fixed income security durations in the Fund's portfolio, and is an approximate measure of the sensitivity of the market value of the Fund's holdings to changes in interest rates.
 If the Fund's duration is longer than the market's duration, the Fund would experience a greater change in the value of its assets when interest rates are rising or falling than would the market as a whole.
+The weighted average maturity of the Fund's portfolio was 8.5 years as of December 31, 2014.

-Interest rate risk: As interest rates rise, the value of fixed income securities held by the Fund are likely to decrease.
+Interest rate risk: As interest rates rise, the value of fixed income securities held by the Fund are likely to decrease and reduce the value of the Fund's portfolio.
 Securities with longer durations tend to be more sensitive to changes in interest rates, and are usually more volatile than securities with shorter durations.
 For example, a 5 year average duration generally means the fixed income security will decrease in value by 5% if interest rates rise by 1%.
 Interest rates in the U.S. are at, or near, historic lows, which may increase the Fund's exposure to risks associated with rising rates.
+Additionally, rising interest rates may lead to increased redemptions, increased volatility and decreased liquidity in the fixed income markets, making it more difficult for the Fund to sell its fixed income holdings when the Subadviser may wish to sell or must sell to meet redemptions.

 High-yield risk: There is a greater risk that the Fund will lose money because it invests in high-yield bonds.
 These securities are considered speculative because they have a higher risk of issuer default, are subject to greater price volatility and may be illiquid.